dwjoyce/pythonbook/README.md

 make latexpdf
 ```

 The pdf will then be at `build/latex/pythonbook.pdf`.
+Last build: https://github.com/dwjoyce/pythonbook/blob/master/build/latex/pythonbook.pdf